🎉

-Top 3 Talent Trends For 2021 That Recruiting and HR Pros Need to Know
+Top 3 Talent Trends for 2021 That Recruiting, HR, and Upskilling and Reskilling Pros Need to Know

 The COVID-19 pandemic has undoubtedly altered the talent landscape drastically.
 Whether it is for good or if these changes are just temporary is yet to be seen.
 As with all trends, these pandemic-induced trends will also be confirmed or rejected based on employee interest and its impact on bottom lines.

-But now is a good time for HR leaders to dive deep and explore what these trends are, examine whether they should be implemented or not, and prepare the workforce to adapt & thrive.
+But now is a good time for HR leaders to dive deep and explore what these trends are, examine whether they should be implemented or not, and prepare the workforce to adapt and thrive through upskilling and reskilling.

-Industry analysts point out that while the above trends do indeed point to the changing employee mindset when it comes to the modern workplace, some other trends in the background are the ones that will redefine the workforce of the future.
+Industry analysts point out that while the above trends reflect a changing employee mindset about the modern workplace, other trends in the background such as upskilling and reskilling are poised to redefine the workforce of the future.

 So, what are they?